cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 9. amount = `total tx fee`; // negative value due to coinbase tx is a signed sending transaction.
 10. IncomeNonce ++;
 11. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
-12. msg = TXJSON; // 一个区块一笔交易 msg {optcode, TXcode}; type of txs: send, receive, file, relay in TXJSON
+12. msg = TXJSON; //profile info and msg {optcode, TXcode, msg with profile like telegram}; type of txs: send, receive, file, relay in TXJSON
 13. signature; //by genesis miner to derive the TAUaddress }  // finish X.